ademidun/book-notes/but-what-if-were-wrong.md

 I tweeted "Bill Simmons is the Quincy Jones of Sports Journalism and probably media in general." https://twitter.com/tomiwa1a/status/1214143452423892993

+- Chuck Klosterman, Jalen Rose, Jonathan Tjarks.
+And Grantland and The Ringer are both excellent media companies

 ## What Makes Good Art?